-G. DO NOT OBSTRUCT DUCT WORK
+6.E DO NOT OBSTRUCT DUCT WORK

 For proper operation, keep registers and return air grilles open.
-Do not cover them with rugs, carpets, drapes or furniture.
+Do not cover or block them with rugs, carpets, drapes or furniture.

-H. HAVE YOUR FURNACE CHECKED ANNUALLY
+6.F HAVE YOUR FURNACE CHECKED ANNUALLY

-The furnace and the vent and combustion air intake piping systems should be inspected yearly by a qualified service agency, generally prior to the heating season.
+The furnace and the vent, and the combustion air intake piping system (if provided) should be inspected yearly by a qualified service agency, generally prior to the heating season.
 Detailed procedures for this inspection are contained in the instructions booklet and should be handled by the qualified service agency only.

-A general inspection of the furnace, the furnace area, and the vent and air intake piping systems, should be conducted on a regular basis by the owner/occupant.
+A general inspection of the furnace, the furnace area and the vent piping system should be conducted on a regular basis by the owner/occupant.
 This review should include:

 - Make sure the furnace always has the minimum clearance as detailed on the furnace rating plate.
-Special attention must be given to these items if any remodeling is done. - 2.
-Make sure the vent and air intake piping system is in place, slopes upward and is physically sound without holes, sags or dips. - 3.
-Reviewing that the return air duct connection(s) is physically sound, is sealed to the furnace casing, and terminates outside the space containing the furnace. - 4.
-The physical support of the furnace is sound without sagging, cracks, gaps, etc. around the base. - 5.
-Inspect for any obvious signs of deterioration of the furnace. - 6.
-The condensate drain must be inspected monthly for any blockage.
-If drain appears dirty or clogged, it must be removed and thoroughly washed out with warm water.
-Blockage of the drain can result in furnace malfunction. - Periodic examinations of the vent and air intake piping system should also be conducted by the owner on a regular basis, preferably every month but at least every two months, during the heating season. - 7.
-Check both the inlet and outlet terminals for any blockage.
-If any debris is present on the screens, use a small brush or vacuum to remove.
+Special attention must be given to these items if any remodeling is done. - Make sure the vent piping system is in place and is physically sound without holes, sags or dips. - Reviewing that the return air duct connection(s) is physically sound, is sealed to the furnace casing, and terminates outside the space containing the furnace. - 4.
+The physical support of the furnace is sound without sagging, cracks, gaps, etc. around the base so as to provide a seal between the support and the base. - Inspect for any obvious signs of deterioration of the furnace. - Periodic examinations of the vent piping system should also be conducted by the owner on a regular basis, preferably every monthly but at least every two months during the heating season. - 7.
+Check the entire vent system for any blockage.
+If any debris is present remove it. - Make sure that vent connector from the furnace slopes upward and is physically sound without holes or excessive corrosion. - 6.G THE FOLLOWING PROCEDURE SHOULD BE FOLLOWED FOR THE PERIODIC INSPECTION AS CONDUCTED BY THE OWNER/OCCUPANT. - Set the wall thermostat to the OFF position or lower the set point lever to a temperature will below the existing room temperature.
+Shut off electric power to the furnace.
+A switch should be mounted either on the outside of the furnace or adjacent to the furnace for this purpose. - 2.
+Remove the outer panel that has ventilating slots in it. - 3.
+Use flashlight or trouble light to observe the burner compartment and burners.
+There should be very minimal scaling or sooting in this area.
+Some loose debris may have fallen down on to the floor of the heat exchanger form the tube passageways, and this may be vacuumed out.
+Also observe the sides of the heat exchanger tubes for "hot spots" due to improper burner alignment or overfiring and give particular attention to any area where it looks like there may be any deterioration from corrosion or